 Alcoholism is a cunning, baffling and powerful disease, and it’s one of the leading causes of preventable deaths in the world.
-The problem is that most people who have developed an addiction to alcohol are unable to see how they’ve become dependent to the substance.
+The problem is that most people who have developed an addiction to alcohol are unable to control their cravings for alcohol, or be able to see how they’ve become dependent to the substance.
 It’s difficult to face the harsh reality that you react differently to alcohol than the other people in your life.

 The Naltrexone Experiment